datacarpentry/shell-genomics/_episodes/01-introduction.md

 You haven't lost any of the information on your screen.
 If you scroll up, you can see everything that has been output to your screen up until this point.

+> ## Tip
+>
+> If you like to use hot-key combinations you might be interested to know that clearing the console can also be achieved by pressing `Ctrl+L`.
+Feel free to try it and see for yourself.
+{: .callout}

 ## Navigating your file system

 The part of the operating system responsible for managing files and directories